 Approximate Weekly Living Costs

 *All prices are to be used as a guide only and can vary based on individual circumstances.
-For more information regarding living in Australia visit Insider Guides' Cost of Living Calculator.
+For more information regarding living in Australia visit Study Australia's Cost of Living Calculator.

 Brisbane offers a range of accommodation facilities that students can choose from to suit their varying needs.
 These include homestays, hostels and shared rental accommodation.
 The costs for these will vary, depending on factors such as location and facilities provided.